This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 Limitations and Restrictions

-The following limitations and restrictions apply for RESULT_SET
+The following limitations and restrictions apply for RESULT_SET.

 The Result Set Interface (RSI) is not supported with Virtual Private Database.
-(VPD is supported with the regular CONTAINS
+(VPD is supported with the regular CONTAINS query, but not with RSI.)

 In order to execute the function, you must be able to query the base table.